secretstartups/handbook/blog/release-posts/index.html.md

 ## Technical Advisors

-Each month, the release post manager may need help with technical hurdles during the release post process.
+Each month, the Release Post Manager may need help with technical hurdles during the release post process.
 In order to provide the release post, which is a time-sensitive and highly visible asset for customers and users, with adequate technical advisement and support, we are piloting a partnership with the GitLab development team to leverage the [Dev Escalation process](/handbook/on-call/#development-team-on-call-rotation) via the Slack `#dev-escalation` channel as an extension.
 This ensures that at all times, if something breaks that the release post team can not resolve themselves, they have access to technical experts for resolution.
 It is recommended that technical advisors review the documented [technical aspects](/handbook/marketing/blog/release-posts/#technical-aspects) of the release post for reference, and the [escalation process](/handbook/engineering/development/processes/Infra-Dev-Escalation/process.html#escalation-process).

 Please note that unlike other monthly volunteers of the release post, the technical advisor is not expected to follow the release post process at all times.
-The release post manager will reach out to the technical advisor on call via Slack in the `#dev-escalation` channel and then cross-post to the `#release-post` channel for transparency that issues are being worked on.
-It is then expected that the technical advisor will respond to the release post manager or release post DRI as soon as possible, including evenings/weekends, as the release post asks are often time sensitive, **especially between the 18th and the 22nd of the month**.
+The Release Post Manager will reach out to the technical advisor on call via Slack in the `#dev-escalation` channel and then cross-post to the `#release-post` channel for transparency that issues are being worked on.
+It is then expected that the technical advisor will respond to the Release Post Manager or release post DRI as soon as possible, including evenings/weekends, as the release post asks are often time sensitive, **especially between the 18th and the 22nd of the month**.
 The technical advisor is responsible for determining if further dev escalation should proceed.

 The good news is that the release post technical hurdles are often reasonably easy to troubleshoot for technical experts, which is why we're excited about this partnership!

-Below are the types of problems the release post managers may need help with.
+Below are the types of problems the Release Post Managers may need help with.

 - Triaging various [automations](#automation) and [technical aspects](#technical-aspects) of the release post
 - Triaging pipeline errors and suggest changes or provide a fix to related merge requests